unlistedphenomena/nexuswizz/src/content/guides/how-to-use-a-wallet/index.md

 # How to use a wallet

 Learn how to operate all the basic functions of a wallet.
-If you don’t have one yet, check out our [How to: "Register" an Ethereum account](/guides/how-to-register-an-ethereum-account/).
+If you don’t have one yet, check out our [How to: "Register" an nexus account](/guides/how-to-register-an-nexus-account/).

 ## Open your wallet